datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/connection_factory.md

     {
         /**
          * Obtain a connection from the Factory.
-         * The connection will be enlisted within the {@link org.datanucleus.Transaction}
-         * associated to the ObjectManager if "enlist" is set to true.
+         * The connection will be enlisted within the {@link org.datanucleus.Transaction} associated to the ExecutionContext if "enlist" is set to true.
          * @param om the ObjectManager
          * @param options Any options for then creating the connection
          * @return the ManagedConnection
          */
-        ManagedConnection getConnection(ObjectManager om, Map options);
+        ManagedConnection getConnection(ExecutionContext ec, org.datanucleus.Transaction transaction, Map options);

         /**
          * Create the ManagedConnection.
-         * Only used by ConnectionManager so do not call this.
+Only used by ConnectionManager so do not call this.
-         * @param om ObjectManager (if any)
+         * @param ec ExecutionContext (if any)
-         * @param transactionOptions the Transaction options this connection will be enlisted to,
-         *                           null if non existent
+         * @param transactionOptions the Transaction options this connection will be enlisted to, null if non existent
          * @return The ManagedConnection.
          */
-        ManagedConnection createManagedConnection(ObjectManager om, Map transactionOptions);
+        ManagedConnection createManagedConnection(ExecutionContext ec, Map transactionOptions);
     }